William Morris Art

 Each decorative image and element has been meticulously hand-drawn by AlfredoM in vector format.

 Resolution independent vector graphics insures high quality reproduction at any size, allowing also complete latitude for modification of each graphic element.
-Many advanced designers will find the inclusion of the vector file versions on this CD a very desirable feature.

-No special skill is required to use the images as clip art in word processing documents, to create letters, cards, invitations, posters, etc. |
+No special skill is required to use the images as clip art in word processing documents, to create letters, cards, invitations, posters, etc.